 Summary of research into An Exploration of Asylum Seekers' mental-health needs versus services provided within Brighton and Hove by Tessa Axelrod, BERTS Researcher and support worker.

 BERTS is a dedicated trauma service hosted by Brighton & Hove CBT, for refugees, asylum seekers and destitute migrants in Sussex.
 BERTS is a no-cost service.
 It is a purely voluntary service run for the benefit of the community.
-In 2020 we applied for legal status as a registered charity and are awaiting the decision from The Charity Commission.

 We offer free specialist trauma counselling and psychotherapy to local people to help them come to terms with their relocation in the UK, after what can be very difficult experiences for themselves and their families in their countries of origin.
 All of our staff are unpaid and volunteer their time for free.